 At A Glance

-VR is feasible, well tolerated, and operationally viable in long-term care environments, with strong user acceptance across cognitive and physical ability levels when delivered through structured programming.
+VR is feasible, well tolerated, and operationally viable in long-term care, hospital, and home-based environments, with strong user acceptance across older adults with cognitive and physical impairments when delivered through structured, supported programming.

 Key Research Findings

-VR is highly feasible and well tolerated in care environments
+VR is highly feasible and well tolerated across care environments

-Studies consistently show successful completion of VR sessions with high acceptability across hospital, long-term care, and home settings (Appel et al., 2020; Appel et al., 2021).
+Studies consistently demonstrate successful completion of VR sessions in hospital, long-term care, and home-based settings, with strong engagement across cognitive and physical ability levels (Appel et al., 2020, feasibility study; Appel et al., 2021, acute care pilot study).

 VR is safe for older adults with dementia with minimal side effects

-High usability and satisfaction in at-home caregiver–dyad VR use
+High usability and satisfaction in home-based caregiver–dyad VR use

-Caregiver onboarding required under 30 minutes with no technical support calls reported in at-home studies (Malik et al., 2025).
+Caregiver onboarding required under 30 minutes, with no technical support calls reported during at-home VR deployment studies, indicating strong ease of adoption (Malik et al., 2025, home-based VR study).

 Design limitations remain a key barrier to scaling VR adoption